vignesh69420/servicenow-mcp/README.md

 - "List all form fields for the VPN access request catalog item"
 - "Make the department field mandatory in the software request form"
 - "Update the help text for the cost center field"
+- "Show me all service catalogs in the system"
+- "List all hardware catalog items."
+- "Find the catalog item for 'New Laptop Request'."
+- "Show me the variables for the 'New Laptop Request' item."
+- "Create a new variable named 'department_code' for the 'New Hire Setup' catalog item.
+Make it a mandatory string field."

 #### Catalog Optimization Examples
 - "Analyze our service catalog and identify opportunities for improvement"